caiks/TBOT03/README.md

 interest|model105_2|34,000|354|1.04115|95.99|66.54|17.59|11.41|36.16|9.67|18|536|518|152.08|56.11|570.63|0.375260|0.897357|0.584845|-0.313397
 interest|model105_2|36,000|377|1.04722|96.01|66.77|17.43|11.33|36.32|9.58|18|546|528|158.81|56.07|564.48|0.376588|0.897838|0.584558|-0.310345

 After 36,000 *events* the difference between interest and random modes is similar to those of the unrestricted case, as we would expect.
-Note that we have also shown the interest mode at 34,000 *events*, when it attained the same *model* size as random mode did 2,000 *events* later.
-We did this to show that the hit length is considerably shorter for interest mode when compared at for similar *model* sizes.
+Note that we have also shown the interest mode run at 34,000 *events*, when it attained the same *model* size as it did in the random mode 2,000 *events* later.
+We can see that the hit length is considerably shorter for interest mode when compared to random mode at similar *model* sizes.

 type|model|events|fuds|fuds/sz/thrshld|effective|decidable|successful|expected|null|margin|live|goals|hits|hit length|slice size|parent size|likelihood|hit likelihood|+ve likelihood|-ve likelihood
 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---